1. WHAT INFORMATION DO WE COLLECT AND FOR WHAT PURPOSE?

 Some of these opt-outs may not be effective unless your browser is set to accept cookies.
 If you delete cookies, change your browser settings, switch browsers or computers, or use another operating system, you will need to opt-out again.

 Google Analytics and Advertising.
 We use Google Analytics to recognize you and link the devices you use when you visit our site or Service on your browser or mobile device, login to your account on our Service, or otherwise engage with us.
 We share a unique identifier, like a user ID or hashed email address, with Google to facilitate the service.
 Google Analytics allows us to better understand how our users interact with our Service and to tailor our advertisements and content to you.
-For information on how Google Analytics collects and processes data, as well as how you can control information sent to Google, review Google's site “How Google uses data when you use our partners' sites or apps” located at You can learn about Google Analytics’ currently available opt-outs, including the Google Analytics Browser Ad-On here
+For information on how Google Analytics collects and processes data, as well as how you can control information sent to Google, review Google's site “How Google uses data when you use our partners' sites or apps” located at, you can learn about Google Analytics’ currently available opt-outs, including the Google Analytics Browser Add-On at https://tools.google.com/dlpage/gaoptout.

 6. HOW WE STORE AND PROTECT YOUR INFORMATION